Resources

 Common Breed Restrictions

-Dog owners who own commonly restricted breeds often find their rental search constrained by the dog’s breed.
-It's a difficult search, and can be compounded by local government breed restrictions in addition to a property management company’s insurance policies.
+Dog owners who own commonly restricted breeds often find their rental search constrained.
+It can be a difficult search, sometimes compounded by local government breed restrictions and a property management company’s insurance policies.
+On-base military housing companies also have their own dog breed restrictions.

-These are the breeds typically rejected, but others are included, depending on the property:
+These are the breeds typically rejected, but others can be included, depending on the property:

-Renters with dog breeds that are commonly banned generally find better results with private homeowners, especially those sympathetic dog owners who have owned a banned breed in the past.
-They may have actually purchased a house because rental homes were regularly unavailable.
-They understand your dog probably is a softie, and that banned breeds sometimes get a bad rap.
+Renters with commonly banned dog breeds generally find better results with private homeowners, especially sympathetic dog owners who have previously owned a banned breed.
+These owners may have purchased a house because rental homes were regularly unavailable.
+They understand that your dog is probably a softie, and that banned breeds sometimes get a bad rap.

 back to top